My friends for the past month: Lao, Lange, Sattar, USMLE World. You will not be missed. |

 I’m liking these quotes right now—

-“I have lived my life according to this principle: If I’m afraid of it, then I must do it.”
+“I have lived my life according to this principle: If I’m afraid of it, then I must do it.”and

 Anyway, I know my life isn’t like many other’s, and I’m glad it isn’t, because it’s pretty miserable, but if you’re having a tough time, remember it’s okay to treat yourself once in a while and be happy now.
 Be brave.